nsk-mironov/kotlin-jetpack/README.md

   val string by bindResource<String>(R.string.string_resource) }
 ```
-These methods can be used with `Activity`, `Context`, `Fragment`, support library `Fragment`, `View`, and `ViewHolder` subclasses.
+These methods can be used with `Activity`, `Context`, `Fragment`, support library `Fragment`, and `View` subclasses.
 You can also implement `ResourcesAware` interface to provide a custom resources source.
 Full list of supported bindings:
 - `bindResource<Boolean>(R.boolean.boolean_resource)`
 - `bindResource<Int>(R.integer.integer_resource)`
 - `bindResource<Int>(R.color.color_resource)`